microsoft/bonsai-log-tools/README.md

     | where SessionId_s == <SESSION_ID>
     | take 10
     ```
-6. Open the jupyter notebook `Bonsai_log_analysis.ipynb` to perform queries, or query using the log analytics workspace environment.
+6. Open the jupyter notebook `01-retrieving-logs.ipynb` to perform sample queries, or query using the log analytics workspace environment.
     - start jupyter: ```jupyter notebook```

 ## Logging training (with managed sims)